userfrosting/LanguageUtility/README.md

 # LanguageUtility
-This is a quick toolkit to view which languages are * Missing messages
+This is a quick toolkit to view which languages are missing messages

 # Results
 At time of deployment, this is the resultset from the program: